Why the U.N.’s ‘Code Red’ Climate Change Warning Is Already a Reality for Many

 “People affected by the climate crisis do not have the luxury to wait until the world’s changed course on greenhouse gas emissions.”

-Launched on Monday, August 9, the sixth ‘State of the Science’ report of the U.N.’s Intergovernmental Panel on Climate Change (IPCC), confirms that the role of climate change as a risk-multiplier for hunger, poverty, conflict and displacement is not going to let up any time soon.
+In August, the sixth ‘State of the Science’ report of the U.N.’s Intergovernmental Panel on Climate Change (IPCC), confirmed that the role of climate change as a risk-multiplier for hunger, poverty, conflict and displacement is not going to let up any time soon.

 State of the Science: A Warning to Humanity